 Maintaining Momentum in School

-One of the most effective methods to discover the cause of your child’s stress is to simply ask.
+One way to find out what’s causing your children’s stress is to simply ask.
 Knowing what is affecting your child’s ability to perform in school is the first step toward addressing these influences.
-Children may not be used to talking about stressful aspects of their lives, which is why it is important to pry a little in an attempt to uncover what is hindering your child’s success in the classroom.
 From there, you can begin to make the necessary adjustments to help reduce the effect that stress has on your child in school.

-Stay Positive and Realistic Your child works hard to do his or her best.
-Though you may always want to see an A on that science test, it might turn out to be a B-minus.
-Your child is bound to experience setbacks, and unrealistic goals will not help him or her thrive.
-School prepares your child for the real world, and the real world comes with failures and stumbling blocks.
-Children need to know that as long as they are trying their hardest and doing their best work, that is all that counts.
-We can’t always be No. 1, and often acknowledging the effort is more important than rewarding the results.
+Your children are bound to experience setbacks, and unrealistic goals won’t help.
+School prepares your children for the real world, and the real world comes with failures and stumbling blocks.
+Children need to know that as long as they are trying their hardest and doing their best work, they will be okay.
+We can’t always be number one, and acknowledging effort can be more more important than rewarding the results.

-Children who find themselves in situations that challenge them academically deserve recognition for their efforts, no matter what the score happens to be on the exam.
-When you stay positive in the face of adversity and set realistic expectations, your child will reflect the same attitudes.
-Adopting this approach will help teach your child to continue pursuing his or her goals in spite of hardships along the way.
+When you stay positive in the face of adversity and set realistic expectations, your children will reflect the same attitudes.
+Adopting this approach will help teach your children to continue pursuing their goals even if they encounter hardships along the way.

 When you understand the roadblocks your children are facing, you can work together to map a route around those obstacles so they don’t lose momentum.
 Your children will grow stronger and more confident, knowing that they can persevere through adversity.